fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 ### Movie Detail and Poster Height

 Most of the work has to be done in the movie detail screen in landscape mode.
-You **shouldn't see a full screen image when navigating to the screen and then have to scroll a few times** to see the information about a movie.
+You **shouldn’t see a full screen image when navigating to the screen and then have to scroll a few times** to see the information about a movie.

 <figure>
     <img src="../../images/basic-ipad-support/large-poster.png" alt="Screenshots of the movie detail before and after.
 On the before screenshot, the poster is visible full screen, you have to scroll to see movie information.
 On the after screenshot, the poster is only visible 40% of the screen height and you see some movie information directly underneath." />